davidmreed/nonskating.club/content/guides/jam-timer.md

 * The person must use the correct signal.
 * The person signalling must be the Captain or Designated Alternate. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))

-  * The person signalling should have a C or A visible on their person to show they're filling this role.
-It's often, but not always, written on a shoulder above any arm numbers or on the back of a hand.
 * The person signalling is not currently penalized. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
 * The team has an Official Review or Time Out remaining. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))

+* The person signalling _should_ have a C or A visible on their person to show they're filling this role.
+It's often, but not always, written on a shoulder above any arm numbers or on the back of a hand.
+If the person signalling is the Captain or Alternate but is _not_ displaying a C or A, the timeout should still be granted, but the person should receive a penalty.
+See [Casebook C4.2.4.A](https://rules.wftda.com/casebook/04_c_penalties.html#other-illegal-procedures).

 When a Time Out or Official Review is requested and all preconditions are met: